sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ```

-Map blocks can be combined with the pair `:` operator to create maps/JSON like this:
+Map blocks are combined with the pair `:` operator to become useful and create maps/JSON like this:

 ```dollar